tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

 ```

  * Called when a player selects DemolishImmediate from the BuildingBlock menu
- * Returning true will cancel the demolition
+ * Returning true overrides the demolition

 ## OnStructureRepair